 The Infrastructure as a Service (IaaS) market has been on a growth trajectory for several years, and there are no signs of it slowing in the foreseeable future.
 Allied Market Research reports that the IaaS market reached $38.94 billion in 2019 and predicts it will increase to $201.83 billion by 2027, an impressive CAGR of 23.2 percent.

 IaaS frees businesses and organizations from the costs and limitations of on-site infrastructure, enabling them to use virtualized computer infrastructure instead.
-IaaS minimizes the investment companies must make in hardware and lowers the costs of maintaining it.
-Furthermore, when new capabilities are required, or a business’ needs change, IaaS scales up without investing in and implementing new physical infrastructure.
-Companies can also scale back resources when they’re no longer required rather than investing in hardware that they may not need in the future.
+IaaS minimizes the investment companies must make in hardware and lowers maintenance costs.
+Furthermore, when new capabilities are required, or business needs change, IaaS scales up without investing in and implementing new physical infrastructure.
+Companies can also scale back resources when they’re no longer required rather than investing in hardware they may not need.

-In addition to IaaS’s value proposition that has helped drive adoption in the past, there are four reasons that your clients may be ready to move their infrastructure to the cloud, based on these insights from industry leaders.
+In addition to IaaS’s value proposition that has helped drive adoption in the past, there are four reasons your clients may be ready to move their infrastructure to the cloud based on these insights from industry leaders.

 The Cloud Exodus Continues